 Stevens has a long history of excellent placement in finance, at both the graduate and undergraduate level.
 The university's proximity to New York City and its technology- and analytics-intensive curricula — made possible through the Hanlon Financial Systems Center — give students unbeatable access to recruiters and the kind of forward-looking perspective that makes them strong candidates for top jobs in the field.

 Customized course content

 The flexible nature of the curriculum allows students to seek additional training in the career areas that most interest them.
-Students can pursue electives that allow them to deepen their knowledge in regulation and compliance, project management, programming, risk management, financial engineering, and more.
+Students can pursue electives that allow them to deepen their knowledge in regulation and compliance, project management, programming, risk management or financial engineering.
 Each of these specialties includes the blend of quantitative thinking, analytics and technology that ensures the relevance of the traditional core courses in the rapidly changing financial landscape.

-Finance course content was developed to suit the needs of those working full time as well as full-time students who want to go through the program at an accelerated pace, in order to break into this fast-moving industry.
+Finance course content was developed to suit the needs of those working full time as well as full-time students who want to complete the program at an accelerated pace, in order to break into this industry.

 The full-time worker